Experts answer: How often will I need a Covid jab?

 "This might not totally protect against getting any Omicron infection, but it should stand them in very good stead against severe illness or needing to be hospitalised, which is what we care about the most."

-Turner also noted that many Kiwis would have "hybrid immunity" from being boosted and exposed to the virus itself - modellers estimate infections in this Omicron wave might cover half the population – giving the country a high degree of background immunity.
+Turner also noted that many Kiwis would have "hybrid immunity" from being boosted and exposed to the virus itself - modellers estimate infections in this Omicron wave might cover half the population – giving the country a degree of background immunity.

 In February, researchers reported that, while having been infected with an earlier variant produced an immune response about 90 per cent effective against Delta, that fell to just 56 per cent against Omicron.